privacytoolsIO/sentinel-resources/README.md

 ## Donations

-If you found these guides helpful in gaining a better understanding of the Sentinel Network, please consider leaving a donation.
+If you found these guides helpful in gaining a better understanding of the Sentinel dVPN Network, please consider leaving a donation.

 ```diff
 sent1z5ssqynre0gujda34kekcxhnfxa5eu5uq0wh4n